MISSISSIPPI CODE TITLE 45.

 (b) Any person having a permanent or temporary residence

-or who is employed or attending school in this state who has been adjudicated delinquent
+or who is employed or attending school in this state who has been adjudicated

-offender with the responsible agency and shall personally appear at a
+a sex offender with the responsible agency and shall personally appear at a

 Mississippi Department of Public Safety Driver's License Station within three